 Being able to power through your workday with energy and focus is a rare thing nowadays.
 With so many digital tools to distract us, like Facebook, Twitter, YouTube and Instagram, it is any wonder we have time for actual work.

 Getting Things Done

 David Allen’s masterpiece titled Getting Things Done, is the go-to book on how to boost your productivity and efficiency levels.
 David teaches you how to capture all your critical tasks and get them out of your head and onto a recording device.

-Today, I’ve captured the Top 5 Productivity Tools for 2018 to boost your productivity and help get things done faster.
+Today, I’ve captured the Top 5 Productivity Tools to boost your productivity and help get things done faster.

 Toggl is known as the ultimate productivity tool, and it is a breeze to integrate into your daily activities.

 Ironically, the trick with many of these online productivity tools is the time it takes to learn how to use them.
 Then once you have mastered the basics, you need to spend time on how to get the most out of them, including the advanced features.